Q: What does “Odayin” in the name “Camp Odayin” mean?

 Q: What kind of medical attention and facilities are available to my child at Residential Camp?

 A: Camp Odayin is fully staffed with medical professionals.
 Two pediatric cardiologists are at camp for all five days, as well as a nurse per every 7-8 children.
 In addition, our camp counselors have been trained with basic cardiac knowledge.
 Camp Odayin has a fully equipped cardiac health center, which is staffed around the clock.

 Q: How will my child be placed in a cabin?

-A: Campers are placed in cabins with other campers of the same gender and age range.
+A: Campers are placed in cabins with other campers of the same gender identity and age range.
 We also consider your child’s health needs, in order to create a well-balanced cabin group.
-Counselors sleep in cabins with campers.
+Camp counselors sleep in cabins with campers.

 A: Parents in our database will get an email from us with a link to online registration (available March 1st).
 The registration link will also be posted on our website and Facebook page at that time.
-Parents fill out their portion of the application and pay a $25 fee online (or mail in a check).
-A confirmation email is sent to the parent letting them know their portion is completed.
-It will then instruct them to forward a paragraph to their child’s cardiologist office (we have listed email addresses for many clinics, if the clinic name is not there, parents will need to call and get an email address) requesting them to fill out the medical portion of the application.
+Parents fill out their portion of the application and a confirmation email is sent to the parent letting them know their portion is completed.
+Residential Camp applications are due May 1st.
+All registrations are reviewed by the Camp Odayin Medical Director, Nursing Director and Executive Director.
+Parents are notified of camper acceptance in late-May for Minnesota camps and mid-June for Wisconsin camp.

 Q: Is transportation provided to Residential Camp?